-IAI: CHM 912
+General Chemistry II IAI: CHM 912

 General Chemistry II is the second semester continuation of CHM 120 with emphasis on such topics as intermolecular forces, solutions, kinetics, chemical equilibrium, acid-based equilibria, liquids, thermodynamics, electrochemistry, and oxidationreduction chemistry.
 Laboratory time is devoted to experiments illustrating the above topics and qualitative analysis of selected cations and anions.
 CHM 130 is generally required for science majors and engineers, and is a prerequisite for Organic Chemistry I (CHM 220).
 Prerequisite: CHM 120 with a grade of "C" or higher.
-Credit: 4 semester hours
+Credit: 4 semester hours Lecture: 3 Lab: 3

-CHM 210 -
+CHM 210-

-General, Organic and Biochemistry II
+General, Organic and Biochemistry II IAI: None

-General, Organic and Biochemistry II is the second semester continuation of CHM 110, and focuses on the organic and biochemical nature of compounds.
+1.1 General, Organic and Biochemistry II is the second semester continuation of CHM 110, and focuses on the organic and biochemical nature of compounds.
 Topics include organic nomenclature, structure, physical properties, reactions and synthesis of major organic functional groups.
 In addition, this course provides an introduction to biochemical topics such as carbohydrates, lipids, proteins, nucleic acids and their subsequent metabolism.
 This course may be a requirement for some Allied Health programs.

 Prerequisite: CHM 110 with a grade of "C" or higher.
-Credit: 4 semester hours
+Credit: 4 semester hours Lecture: 3 Lab: 3

+CHM 220 -

-CHM 220 -Organic Chemistry I
+Organic Chemistry I

-Organic Chemistry I is designed for science majors and pre-professional students.
-It presents the chemistry of alkanes, cycloalkanes, alkyl halides, alcohols, ethers, thiols, ketones, aldehydes, cycloalkanes, unsaturated hydrocarbons, alkenes and alkynes with emphasis on preparation, reactions, stereochemistry and reaction mechanisms of these and related compounds.
+IAI: ČHM 913 7.7 Organic Chemistry I is designed for science majors and pre-professional students.
+It presents the chemistry of alkanes, cycloalkanes, alkyl halides, alkenes, alkynes, alcohols, thiols, ketone, aldehydes, and ethers, with emphasis on structure and bonding, preparation, reactions, stereochemistry, and reaction mechanisms of these and related compounds.
 Laboratory emphasizes basic techniques used in synthesis and qualitative analysis of organic compounds including instrumentation.
 Prerequisite: CHM 130 with a grade of "C" or higher.
-Credit: 4 semester hours Lecture: 3 Lab: 4
+Credit: 5 semester hours